sqryxz/bonk-sentiment-tracker/README.md

 1. The scraper runs automatically every hour to collect new data
 2. Sentiment analysis is performed on collected data
 3. Daily summaries are generated at midnight UTC
-4. Access the web interface at `http://localhost:8080` to view results
+4. Reports are sent to configured channels (Email, Discord)
-5. Daily reports are sent via email if configured
+5. Access the web interface at `http://localhost:8080` to view results

 ## Contributing